kerojosh96/Josh-s-Data-Structures-Hand-Book/deque.md

 # Use Cases

 A deque is useful when needing to push and pop from both ends of a list.
-Some applications would be to store search history and to store a list of undo history.
+Some applications would be to store search history and to store a list of undo history and then dequeue at a certain point.

 It is not as good as \[what] \[why\].